kristelMaksimova/NBAapp/README.md

     - Developers controller
         - Member detailed controller

-### Teams controller
+### Teams
 Presents teams of legue list.
 By tapping to cell there is transition to current team detailed view with additional info, like profile and lineup.
+There is ability to mark team as favourite by tapping the start at detailed view, and you will see it at the list view.

-### Games controller
+### Games
 Presents results of games list.
 By tapping to cell there is transition to current game detailed view with additional info, like game summary and player of the game.